By Laura Beil

 Use a condom every time you have sex.
 A condom is the best way

-to protect yourself from STDs.
-Latex and polyurethane condoms do not let STD
+to protect yourself from STIs.
+Latex and polyurethane condoms do not let STI

-viruses pass through, so they offer good protection from STDs.
+viruses pass through, so they offer good protection from STIs.
 Condoms made

-from sheep intestines do not protect against STDs.
+from sheep intestines do not protect against STIs.

 water-based lubricant such as K-Y Jelly or Astroglide to help prevent tearing